The Third Jihad: Radical Islam's Vision For America: Use by NYPD for training

 The film was used to train New York Police Department officers during required counterterrorism training.
 One officer who viewed the film at an NYPD training facility stated "It was so ridiculously one-sided, it just made Muslims look like the enemy.
 It was straight propaganda".
 Members of the City Council, civil rights advocates, and Muslim leaders objected to the Department's use of the film.
 Deputy Commissioner Paul Browne said that it "never should have shown to officers," stating "it was reviewed and found to be inappropriate."

 In January 2012, The New York Times reported that documents obtained under the Freedom of Information Act indicated that 1,498 officers viewed the film during the period it was used for training.
 Police Commissioner of New York City Raymond Kelly, who was interviewed in the film, later stated he considered that decision a mistake and called the film "objectionable."

 Promotion and endorsements

-Fox News Channel Hannity showed a preview of the documentary live on December 22, 2009.
+Fox News Channel Hannity showed a preview of the film live on December 22, 2009.
 The Third Jihad received endorsements from former New York City mayor Rudolph Giuliani, U.S. Senator Jon Kyl, U.S. Representatives Trent Franks and Sue Myrick, among others.